filipesilva/save-a-selfie-android/README.md

     bower install
     cordova restore plugins --experimental

-Finally, you can run ionic in the browser by doing `ionic serve --labs`
+Finally, you can run ionic in the browser by doing `ionic serve --labs`, which will open a browser window showing side by side comparison of how the app looks like in Android and iOS.

 To generate a Plato report do `plato -r -d report www/js`, and then open up `report/index.hml` to see it.